Cannery Row (novel): Plot summary

-The story centers around a local marine biologist, Doc, and his relationship with Mack and friends, a group of unemployed men, and other residents in the sardine-canning district of Monterey, California.
+The story centers on a local marine biologist, Doc, and his relationship with Mack and friends, a group of unemployed men, and other residents in the sardine-canning district of Monterey, California.
 Mack and his buddies are looking to do something nice for their friend Doc, who has been good to them without asking for reward.
 Mack hits on the idea that they should throw a thank-you party, and the entire community quickly becomes involved.
 Unfortunately, the party rages out of control, and Doc's lab and home are ruined—and so is Doc's mood.
 In an effort to return to Doc's good graces, Mack and the boys decide to throw another party—but make it work this time.
-According to writer, Eka Kurniawan, "the novel invites us to see the world from a humble, and at times very narrow, perspective.
+According to writer Eka Kurniawan, "the novel invites us to see the world from a humble, and at times very narrow, perspective.
 From the engine of a dilapidated Ford Model T to the cash register of a grocery store owned by a Chinese immigrant, even to a brothel."